wadehall/advdb-hw2/README.md

 ### Generate data

 - Run `trade_gen.py` to generate data which will be stored in `trade.csv`.
-- It takes me ~18min to generate 10,000,000 records on my laptop.
+- It takes me ~18min to generate 10,000,000 records on my MacBook Pro.

 ### Run the queries